 The Joint Committee on Legislative Support Services (consisting of the Senate President, House Speaker, and Minority Leader of each house) sets general policy, coordinates activities, and assigns studies to be done by the seven legislative support agencies.
 Three of those support agencies (the Commission on Government Forecasting and Accountability, Joint Committee on Administrative Rules, and Legislative Audit Commission) are governed by boards of 12 legislators, with three appointed by each leader.
 Those boards are appointed for 2-year terms starting February 1 of each odd-numbered year.
-The Joint Committee on Legislative Support Services appoints the two co-chairpersons of each such board.
-49
+The Joint Committee on Legislative Support Services appoints the two co-chairpersons of each such board.55

-The other four legislative support agencies (the Legislative Information System, Legislative Printing Unit, Legislative Reference Bureau, and Office of the Architect of the Capitol) are governed by a board consisting of the Secretary and Assistant Secretary of the Senate, and the Clerk and Assistant Clerk of the House.
-These boards administer the agencies under the laws establishing them, and policies and regulations established by the Joint Committee on Legislative Support Services.
+The other four legislative support agencies (the Legislative Information System, Legislative Printing Unit, Legislative Reference Bureau, and Office of the Architect of the Capitol) are governed by a board consisting of the Secretary and Assistant Secretary of the Senate, and the Clerk and Assistant Clerk of the House.56 These boards administer the agencies under the laws establishing them, and policies and regulations established by the Joint Committee on Legislative Support Services.

-Architect of the Capitol

-The Architect of the Capitol is directed to prepare and implement a long-range master plan for historic preservation, restoration, construction, and maintenance of the State House complex and the land and state facilities within the rectangle bounded by Washington, Third, Cook, and Pasfield streets (some 30 blocks).
-The plan is to be submitted for review and comment (on portions of the plan not involving the State House) to the advisory Capitol Historic Preservation Board.
-The Architect is also to monitor any work in the complex or the facilities in the master plan that might alter its historic integrity, and keep an inventory and registry of all historic items there.
+Architect of the Capitol The Architect of the Capitol is directed to prepare and implement a longrange master plan for historic preservation, restoration, construction, and maintenance of the State House complex and the land and state facilities within the rectangle bounded by Washington, Third, Cook, and Walnut Streets and the block bounded by Madison, Rutledge, Mason, and Klein Streets (some 49 blocks).57 The plan is to be submitted for review and comment (on portions of the plan not involving the State House) to the advisory Capitol Historic Preservation Board.58 The Architect is also to monitor and approve any work in the complex or the facilities in the master plan that might alter its historic integrity, and keep an inventory and registry of all historic items there.59

-All contracts for construction or major repair of state buildings in the 30-block area described above (except the Supreme Court and Appellate Court buildings) must have the Architect's approval.
-The Office of the Architect of the Capitol is also responsible for allocating space for the General Assembly and its agencies.
+All contracts for construction or major repair of state buildings in the areas described above (except the Supreme Court and Appellate Court buildings) must have the Architect's approval.60 The Office of the Architect of the Capitol is also responsible for allocating space for the General Assembly and its agencies.61

-With approval by the Board of the Office of the Architect of the Capitol, the Architect can acquire land in the 30-block area for legislative or other state use.
+With approval by the Board of the Office of the Architect of the Capitol, the Architect can acquire land in the areas listed above for legislative or other state use.62